The Supergirl from Krypton!

 Action Comics #252 (May 1959) by Curt Swan and Al Plastino

 Superman creator Jerry Siegel returned to DC Comics in 1959 and contributed Supergirl stories for Action Comics throughout the 1960s.
-The first Super-Pet companion of Supergirl, Streaky the Supercat, was created by Siegel and artist Jim Mooney.
+Streaky the Supercat, the first Super-Pet companion of Supergirl, was created by Jerry Siegel and artist Jim Mooney.
 In Action Comics #261 (February, 1960), a stray cat is accidentally exposed to X-Kryptonite and given temporary superpowers.
-Comet the Super-Horse was created by Jerry and artist Curt Swan, first appearing in Adventure Comics #293 (October 1962).
-Comet was an ancient centaur transformed into an immortal horse.
-Comet and Supergirl first meet in Action Comics #293 (September 1962).

 Supergirl meets the Legion of Super-Heroes in Action Comics #267 (August 1960).
 Red kryptonite temporarily ages Supergirl into a "Superwoman" and she is unable to join due to the 18-year-old age limit.
 Supergirl encounters the Legion again in Action Comics #276 (May 1961).
 After Brainiac 5 helps Supergirl pass the trials, both are chosen to become Legionnaires.
 They develop feelings for each other, but Supergirl leaves the 30th century to continue assisting Superman.